 How can I make it low carb and keto friendly?

-This taco soup recipe is already under 20g net carbs if you don’t include toppings (tortilla chips), so it’s already low carb.
-But if you are on a strict keto diet (under 20 g net carbs a day), then take out the beans, corn and onions and add other low carb veggies.
+If you are on a low carb or keto diet (under 20 g net carbs a day), then take out the beans, corn and onions and add other low carb veggies.
 The creamy version with cheese and avocado will help with fat macros.

 Can I make it ahead of time?